mgp/book-notes/an-elegant-puzzle.markdown

   * pg 32: Managers supporting more than eight engineers usually act as coaches and safety nets for problems.
 * pg 32: Managers-of-managers should support four to six managers
 * pg 33: On-call rotations want eight-engineers
-  * pg 33: This is for a two-tier 24/7 rotation
+  * pg 33: This is for a two-tier 24/7 rotation.
   * pg 33: Shared rotations are not long-term solutions because it is stressful for people to be on-call for components they're unfamiliar with.
 * pg 33: Small teams (fewer than four members) are not teams
   * pg 34: To reason about their deliery you must know about each on-call shift, vacation, and interruption.